enilsen16/data-structures/README.md

 A stack is a abstract data structure.
 Following the FILO(first in, last out) idea.

+##queue models a queue data structure.
+It uses a Queue and a Item as objects.

+A queue is a First-In-First-Out (FIFO) data structure.

 A Rakefile is included so just run "rake" to see the tests pass.